IIIF/cookbook-recipes/recipe/0033-choice/index.md

 The implementation builds on the [Support Deep Viewing with Basic Use of a IIIF Image Service][0005] recipe, except that the body of the annotation isn't an image resource directly, but a resource of type `choice`.
 This is defined in the W3C Web Annotation Data Model:

 > "A 'Choice' has an ordered list of resources from which an application should select only one to process or display.
-The order is given from the most preferable to least preferable, according to the Annotation's creator or publisher."" *— from [Choice Between Bodies](https://www.w3.org/TR/annotation-model/#choice-between-bodies)*
+The order is given from the most preferable to least preferable, according to the Annotation's creator or publisher." *— from [Choice Between Bodies](https://www.w3.org/TR/annotation-model/#choice-between-bodies)*

-The multiple images are now values of the `choice` body.
+The multiple images are now values of the `choice` body, and each image resource should have a label property with at least one entry to convey information about each choice to the user.

+If there is a Choice of content resource for the same Canvas, then they should each have at least the label property with at least one entry.

 This pattern may be used in conjunction with [Composition of one view from multiple image sources][0036].
 A Canvas could have multiple sources composing the scene, one or more of which might be choices.